RUPS-FERI/backend/README.md

 ### Step 1: Create a Personal Access Token (PAT) on GitHub

+> If you already possess a vlaid GitHub PAT you can skip this part

 To authenticate with GitHub, you'll need a Personal Access Token (PAT).
 Follow these steps to create one:

 1) Go to **GitHub** and log in to your account.